 Toby attended Northwestern University, where he received a BS in Theatre, and a MS in Dance Education.
-Additional activities include: Cecchetti Ballet, Commercial acting, Film acting, New Trier High School Dance and drama instructor director/choreographer for 30 years, acting in commercial films and Chicago theatre and directing roles in recent years at grade and high schools, Menz Dance at New Trier.
-Children's Theatre of Winnetka Director and choreographer since 2000.
-See more about Toby here
+Additional activities include: Cecchetti Ballet, Commercial acting, Film acting, New Trier High School Dance and drama instructor director/choreographer for 30 years, acting in commercial films and Chicago theatre and directing roles in recent years at grade and high schools, and Menz Dance at New Trier.
+He's directed and choreographed for Children's Theatre of Winnetka since 2000.

 Betsy is currently the 5th and 6th grade music teacher and chorus director at The Skokie School right here in Winnetka.
 Prior to teaching in Illinois, Betsy attended Oberlin Conservatory in Oberlin, OH where she majored in Music Education/Vocal Performance and then taught high school choir for several years outside of Columbus, OH.
 In 2012 she attended Northwestern University and received her Master of Music Education degree.
 Betsy has been involved in musicals and plays since she was a young girl – performing, directing, and producing.
 She loves that she gets to be part of these experiences with the youngsters in CTW!